mediamonks/react-kit/README.md

 ### Steps for adding a new Hook:

-Run the `plop` script and enter your hook name starting with `use`.
+Run the `plop` script and choose if you want to add a hook or util.
+When choosing `hook`, your hook name starting with `use`.

 ```shell
 npm run plop